awslabs/sagemaker-debugger/docs/tensorflow/api.md

   save_steps: list of int
     save at all the steps given in this list. if this is given, it ignores the save_interval.

-  when_nan: list of str representing name of tensor
-    saves the tensors to which this saveConfig is attached whenever any of the tensors in this list become nan or infinite.
-    This means that if your save_interval is set to 10, and 'loss' is in when_nan your tensors will be saved whenever save_interval is multiple of 10 as well as whenever loss becomes nan or infinite.
   """
 ```